tmartin-m/datafun-04-notebooks/02-project-initialization/PROJECT-INITIALIZATION.md

    - [01a-copy-existing-repo-in-github.md](01a-copy-existing-repo-in-github.md)
    - [01b-create-repo-in-github.md](01b-create-repo-in-github.md)

-2. ALWAYS Use Git to clone the new repository to your local machine:
+2. ALWAYS Use Git to **clone** the new repository to your local machine:
    - [02-clone-repo-to-local.md](02-clone-repo-to-local.md)

-3. *IF starting from scratch only*: Add files such as `.gitignore` and `requirements.txt`:
+3. *IF starting from scratch only*: Add key files such as `.gitignore` and `requirements.txt`:
    - [03-add-gitignore-and-requirements.md](03-add-gitignore-and-requirements.md)

 4. *IF starting from scratch only*: Use Git to add, commit, and push your new files to GitHub:
    - [04-git-add-commit-push.md](04-git-add-commit-push.md)

-5. ALWAYS Create a Local Python Virtual Environment for your project:
+5. ALWAYS **Create a Python Virtual Environment** for your project:
    - [05-create-virtual-environment.md](05-create-virtual-environment.md)

 ## Important